caddeo/LambdaTest/README.md

 The search algorithm is made from logic, there's no mathmathic patterns, maybe in a later iteration, I'll also introduce this - it depends on time.

-I have to make some more test data, since it's from memory.
+I have to make some more test data, since it's from memory, but could easily be made into database from the repository, by either introducing a proxy, or doing it directly in the repo

 Features:
 Search for a person with multiply conditions